nvmd/nixos-raspberrypi/README.md

 ];
 ```

-See `flake.nix`, `nixosModules` for a full of configuration modules for your hardware.
+See `flake.nix`, `nixosModules` for a full list of configuration modules for your hardware.

 ### Import overlays you want